uplink-systems/Terraform-Modules/modules/azuredevops/project_team/README.md

 ### Known Issues

 <details>
-<summary><b><i>azuredevops_team_administrators</i> shows unnecessary changes in <i>terraform plan</i> mode</b></summary>
+<summary><b><i>azuredevops_team_administrators</i> shows unnecessary changes when running <i>terraform plan</i></b></summary>

 ######
-Running <i>terraform plan</i> command until running <i>terraform apply</i> always results in a plan output showing changes when managing teams.
-During plan mode Terraform is not able to recognize that the data source results for team_administrators are equal to the settings in the code.
+Running <i>terraform plan</i> command until running <i>terraform apply</i> can result in a plan output showing changes when managing teams.
+During plan mode Terraform is not always able to recognize that the data source results for team_administrators are equal to the settings in the code.
-Running <i>terraform apply</i> does NOT process these changes because Terraform recognizes that no changes are necessary in apply mode.
+Running <i>terraform apply</i> does NOT process these changes because Terraform reliably recognizes that no changes are necessary in apply mode.
-This also affects the default team_administrators resource in the project module.
+This also affects the default team_administrators resource in the **project** module.

 </details>

 <details>
-<summary><b><i>azuredevops_team_members</i> shows unnecessary changes in <i>terraform plan</i> mode</b></summary>
+<summary><b><i>azuredevops_team_members</i> shows unnecessary changes when running <i>terraform plan</i></b></summary>

 ######
-Running <i>terraform plan</i> command until running <i>terraform apply</i> always results in a plan output showing changes when managing teams.
-During plan mode Terraform is not able to recognize that the data source results for team_members are equal to the settings in the code.
+Running <i>terraform plan</i> command until running <i>terraform apply</i> can result in a plan output showing changes when managing teams.
+During plan mode Terraform is not always able to recognize that the data source results for team_members are equal to the settings in the code.
-Running <i>terraform apply</i> does NOT process these changes because Terraform recognizes that no changes are necessary in apply mode.  .
+Running <i>terraform apply</i> does NOT process these changes because Terraform reliably recognizes that no changes are necessary in apply mode.

 </details>